 How to Cast a Spinning Reel

 Spinning reels are one of the most popular and widely used styles of reels in the world.
 There are many reasons why this is the case including its versatility in a wide array of different casting and retrieval techniques.
+Click here to see a thorough rundown of the best spinning wheels on the market right now.

 In this article, we are going to take a step-by-step look at the mechanics of making a cast on a spinning reel.
 We hope to clear up any misconceptions you might have, and we hope that in the end, you are better equipped to begin the long journey to mastering the cast on a spinning reel.